FAQs

 -

-Students can technically earn as many college-issued certificates as they want by enrolling in multiple programs at WLAC or LATTC over time.
+Students can technically earn as many college-issued certificates as they want by enrolling in multiple programs over time.

 However, to qualify for the Hollywood CPR Certificate and Traineeship Roster, you must choose one pathway and complete it from start to finish.